treyhunner/treyhunner.github.com/source/_posts/2017-12-22-python-3-s-range-better-than-python-2-s-xrange.markdown

 8
 ```

-And the `range` object is also an iterable:
+And the `range` object in Python 3 is also an iterable:

 ```pycon
 >>> for n in range(0, 10, 3):